dellsystem/dellsystem.github.io/reading-group/index.md

 ### July 20: [Clive James Nwonka](https://twitter.com/CJNwonka)

 On race & class in British film, as well as the concept of "diversity" and how it got hijacked by corporate/neoliberal agendas.
+Chaired by [Kulsoom Jafri](https://twitter.com/kulsoom_jafri).

 * [Empty tank](https://www.redpepper.org.uk/empty-tank/) for Red Pepper, on social realism in British cinema
 * [The Condition of the Working Class: what’s changed?](https://www.redpepper.org.uk/the-condition-of-the-working-class-whats-changed/) for Red Pepper